Cloud Load Testing¶

 Cloud engines let you generate load from anywhere in the world without maintaining your own hardware.
-Instead of buying and configuring dozens of physical servers (which sit idle 99% of the time), you spin up AWS EC2 instances on-demand for a few dollars per hour.
+Instead of buying and configuring dozens of physical servers (which sit idle 99% of the time), you spin up cloud instances on-demand on a supported provider (Amazon AWS or Microsoft Azure) for a few dollars per hour.
 When the test finishes, you shut them down.
 No maintenance, no idle hardware costs.

 Why use cloud engines: You can test from multiple geographic regions simultaneously (Virginia, California, Ireland, Singapore).
 You can scale instantly: need 50 engines for a major product launch, spin them up in 5 minutes.
 The cost is $0.50-2.00 per engine per hour, which beats leasing hardware by any measure.
 And your test traffic comes from thousands of real IPs instead of one office network.